Hakko, Japanese Festival of Fermenting

 Before we parted ways, we were treated to an exquisite dinner, prepared by Holly Davis.

 As comfortably as soy sauce and miso may sit next to mustard and cheese in our pantries, it is not until we understand their origins and made some ourselves that we are able to appreciate them and discern what vast changes the industrialization of our food system have resulted in them.
-In tasting and making some ourselves, we will discover how the real and slower version tastes so much deeper and cost more than cheap, manipulated varieties in our supermarkets.
+In tasting and making some ourselves, we will discover how the real and slower version tastes so much deeper and costs more than cheap, manipulated varieties in our supermarkets.

 Hopefully Hakko left everyone with a new appreciation and love for the everyday Japanese ways with life and food, and your ferments are bubbly and happy in their new homes!